angusmacdonald/powermock-examples/README.md

-# powermock-examples
+# Powermock Examples
-Examples of PowerMock edge cases.
+Examples of some PowerMock edge cases.